Angelo Nehmé

-Angelo Luca Nehmé (born 23 January 2004) is a Danish professional footballer who plays as a midfielder or winger for Swedish Superettan side Trelleborgs FF.
+Angelo Luca Nehmé (born 23 January 2004) is a Danish professional footballer who plays as a winger for Danish club Thisted FC.

 Club career

 Coming from Ikast's youth sector, Nehmé joined the Midtjylland Academy in 2019.
 In October 2020, he moved to AC Horsens's youth sector, signing a three-year contract.

 Nehmé made his senior debut on 24 May 2021, as a starter in a Danish Superliga game against OB.
 He was made part of the first team on 25 July 2023, and signed a three-year contract on 2 August.
 Nehmé's first goal for Horsens came on 19 April 2024, scoring a 90th-minute equalizer against Helsingør in the Danish 1st Division.

 On 2 September 2024, Nehmé joined Danish 2nd Division club Næstved on a season-long loan deal.

 On 27 June 2025, Nehmé moved to Swedish Superettan side Trelleborgs FF on a deal until 2028.